Proton Pass File Attachments: Secure Encrypted Storage

 • Proton Unlimited

-• Other higher-tier or bundled plans
+• Other higher-tier bundled plans

 Final Thoughts